-Position: Assistant Professor of Orthopaedics; Director, Division of Trauma
+Position: Associate Professor of Clinical Orthopaedics; Chief, Division of Trauma

 Medical School: University of Michigan Medical School, 1996

 Internship: Carolinas Medical Center, Charlotte, North Carolina, 1996 - 1997

 Fellowship: Orthopaedic Biomechanical Research Fellowship, Carolinas Medical Center, 1997-1998

 Residency: Carolinas Medical Center, Charlotte, North Carolina, 1998-2002

 Fellowship: Orthopaedic Trauma, Hennepin County Medical Center, Minneapolis, Minnesota, 2002-2003